 The advantages of a college degree are obvious:

 It provides you with a recognized piece of paper that will vouch for your skills to your potential employer.
-And not only that, it gives you a frame, a schedule, a routine, to keep you studying.
+And not only that: College gives you a frame, a schedule, a routine, to keep studying.
 If you are just out of high school, it can be hard to be presented with too much freedom to do what you please all day.

 But it also burdens you with years of repaying the student loan.

 What if there is a way around it?
-I had mentioned here earlier that picking a job at the bottom of the ladder in your ideal field and working your way up for the next five years would pretty much give you the same opportunities as a young graduate on his first job.
+I had mentioned in a previous article that picking a job at the bottom of the ladder in your ideal field and working your way up for the next five years would pretty much give you the same opportunities as a young graduate on his first job.

-You will have five years of life experience over the college grad.
+If you do that, you’ll have five years of life experience over the new college grad.
 And if you can put in enough effort and discipline, there are lots of ways that you can squeeze in a bit of learning while working.

 The benefits of such a setup are that you can study at your own pace — faster than at college, if you are motivated; study exactly what you need instead of being required to go through an entire course load, of which half might be useful for your future job; and obviously have no student debt.

-The average debt for the class of 2015 was over $35,000.
+The average debt for the college class of 2018 was over $29,000.
 I am sure many people would enjoy the potential savings.

 So should you chose the work option over straight-to-college one, here are some qualities that employers are looking for these days:

-Motivation.
-You can’t just get ahead by being a dead weight to the company.
+Motivation: You can’t get ahead by being a deadweight.
 You have to put in your best effort, as you would for your own business.

-Flexibility.
-“That’s not on my job description” is something your employer does not want to hear.
+Flexibility: “That’s not in my job description” is something your employer does not want to hear.

-Independence.
-You should be able to perform your tasks without having to ask your manager every 10 minutes if that’s good.
-If you don’t know, ask, and learn so you don’t need to ask again.
+Independence: You should be able to perform your tasks without having to ask your manager every 10 minutes if you’re doing them correctly.
+If you don’t know, ask once, and learn so you don’t need to ask again.